Code4Blessings/rn-guess-a--number-refreshed/ReadMe.md

-# Guess A Number App (Done again as a refresheer course)
+# Guess A Number App (Done again as a refresher course)

 ## React Native Snippets
 - irmc - import for React